jpTorres-13/Scripts/README.md

 # Scripts
 Scripts for personal tasks automation

-* TSBTRFS: Timeshift mode change automation (from BTRFS to RSYNC and back).
+* TSBTRFS: Timeshift mode changer automation (from BTRFS to RSYNC and back) for RSYNC backups in BTRFS systems.

 ---